 course of hyperlipidemia.

-To assess the effects of krill oil on blood lipids, specifically total
+To assess the effects on blood lipids, specifically total

 cholesterol, triglycerides, low-density lipoprotein (LDL), and